 Mediacom Communications Corporation, our parent and manager, is currently the nation's eighth largest cable television company based on customers served and the leading cable operator focused on serving the smaller cities and towns in the United States.
 Mediacom Communications provides its customers with a wide array of broadband products and services, including traditional analog video services, digital television, video-on-demand, high-definition television and high-speed Internet access.
-As of December 31, 2003, our manager's cable systems, which are owned and operated through the operating subsidiaries of Mediacom Broadband LLC and Mediacom LLC, passed approximately 2.76 million homes and served approximately 1.54 million basic subscribers in 23 states.
+As of December 31, 2003, our manager's cable systems, which are owned and operated through the operating subsidiaries of Mediacom LLC and Mediacom Broadband LLC, passed approximately 2.76 million homes and served approximately 1.54 million basic subscribers in 23 states.
 A basic subscriber is a customer that subscribes to a package of basic cable television services.
 Our manager was founded in July 1995 by Rocco B. Commisso, its Chairman and Chief Executive Officer, and its Class A common stock is traded on The Nasdaq National Market under the symbol MCCC.

-Mediacom Broadband LLC
+Mediacom LLC

 We are a wholly-owned subsidiary of our manager.
-Prior to June 29, 2001, we had no operations or significant assets.
-On June 29, 2001, we acquired from AT&T Broadband, LLC cable systems serving approximately 94,000 basic subscribers in the state of Missouri for a purchase price of approximately \$300.0 million in cash.
-On July 18, 2001, we acquired from AT&T Broadband cable systems serving approximately 706,000 basic subscribers in the states of Georgia, Illinois and Iowa for an aggregate purchase price of approximately \$1.76 billion in cash.
-Many of our cable systems are located in markets that are contiguous with, or in close proximity to, cable systems owned and operated by Mediacom LLC, a wholly-owned subsidiary of our manager.
+As of December 31, 2003, our cable systems passed approximately 1.3 million homes and served approximately 723,700 basic subscribers in 22 states.
+Since commencement of our operations in March 1996, we have experienced significant growth by deploying a disciplined strategy of acquiring underperforming cable systems and improving their operating and financial performance.
+As of December 31, 2003, we had completed 24 acquisitions of cable systems for an aggregate purchase price of approximately \$1.3 billion.
+Many of our cable systems are located in markets that are contiguous with, or in close proximity to, cable systems owned and operated by Mediacom Broadband LLC, a wholly-owned subsidiary of our manager.